 They have a range of programmes which encourage students in UK state schools to apply to Oxford University.
-For the 2018 programme, there are a total of 975 places in their residential spring and summer schools.
 The participants live in an Oxford College or annexe during the period and attend lectures and seminars as well as workshops covering how to apply to Oxford.
 For the 2019 programme, 40% of UNIQ participants who applied to study at Oxford were offered a place, compared to an average success rate of 20% for UK applicants.

 In addition to the residential schemes, they have a digital programme with 1,000 places.